 Market- Based Options Potential Contribution to reducing BET fishing mortality Challenges (costs) Opportunities (benefits) Full Tuna Retention Likely to have little impact on bigeye catch rates or conservation Creates both direct and indirect costs that potentially might alter the behavior of producers in uncertain ways May not be a market for some species May disrupt local seafood markets Will likely have positive impacts on food security Requires increased port sampling Creates an incentive to lower all bycatch, presumably including bigeye Improves multispecies data because of increased port sampling Causes harvesting to be more ecosystem based and thus fosters ecosystem level management Small Bigeye Tuna Tax and Return to Vessel Owners A potentially high contribution to bigeye conservation but difficult implementation.
 Vessels/firms would pay a charge for bigeye catch.
 These proceeds would be returned to the vessels/firms at the end of the year in reverse proportion to the amount of bigeye harvested.
 Industry resistance to fees and taxes and other negative incentives that raise costs PNA resistance to dilution of potential VDS revenue Difficult to impose tax at the proper level to accurately impact bigeye catch Requires periodic adjustment based on ex-vessel and fuel prices and estimates of bigeye biomass Requires vessel log and cannery species verification.
-Requires an international entity to collect and distribute the tax proceeds Complicated and incentives must reach the fishing decision makers at the vessel level Requires accurate identification of bigeye and catch composition at some point in the harvesting or offloading process Directly prices small bigeye tuna and creates a strong incentive (both "carrot" and "stick") to avoid the harvest of small bigeye Does not require exacting measures of bigeye biomass Incentive Payments Not to Catch Bigeye tts Not conservation.
-Vessels • Some funding sources can result in undesired overall A direct payment/reward for not harvesting bigeye above a predetermined maximum Does not require exacting measures of bigeye biomass
+Requires an international entity to collect and distribute the tax proceeds Complicated and incentives must reach the fishing decision makers at the vessel level Requires accurate identification of bigeye and catch composition at some point in the harvesting or offloading process Directly prices small bigeye tuna and creates a strong incentive (both "carrot" and "stick") to avoid the harvest of small bigeye Does not require exacting measures of bigeye biomass Incentive Payments Not to Catch Bigeye Potentially high contribution to bigeye conservation.
+Vessels are paid not to catch bigeye.
+Requires a long term sustainable source of funding Requires limited entry to the fishery Some funding sources can result in undesired overall social and economic impacts Requires accurate identification of bigeye and catch composition at some point in the harvesting offloading process A direct payment/reward for not harvesting bigeye above a predetermined maximum Does not require exacting measures of bigeye biomass